Sponsored content

 Tackle one of the sensationally long home runs to Saas-Fee village via both the Felskinn and Längfluh sectors.

-We were hosted by Valais/Wallis Promotion and the Switzerland Tourist Board.
+This article was funded by Valais/Wallis Promotion and Switzerland Tourism.
 Go to saas-fee.ch for more information about this fantastic ski area, and for great offers, visit the Valais Online Shop.